 Under SIMION 8

 Use \*.gemh files.
-A *.gemh file can be run through a C preprocessor to generate a *.gem file. *.gemh files are also properly syntax highlighted.
+A *.gemh file can be run through a C preprocessor to generate a *.gem file (not recommended in 8.1 or above). *.gemh files are also properly syntax highlighted.
 Refer to the simhfn.vim file for details.

 Now, we’ll look at how to configure Emacs.
 Below is a screenshot of XEmacs editing an SL program: